llFurtll/screen_manager/example/README.md

-# flutterx_example
+# compmanager_example

-Demonstrates how to use the flutterx plugin.
+Demonstrates how to use the compmanager plugin.

 ## Getting Started